 - Teams of Cross River National Park and Omo Forest Reserve,

 - Organizations of Wildlife Conservation Society and Wildlife for Africa Conservation Initiative,

 - Centre d’Etudes et de Recherches Entomologiques Béninois – Alain Coache entomologist (Entomological Studies and Research Center in Benin)

 Scientific researchers validate the protocol like the researcher Oskar Brattström of the University of Cambridge, and determination of species like the researcher Steve Collins, of the research institute of the African butterflies.

-This project called ExplorCollect in Nigeria has three objectives:
+This project called ExplorCollect in Nigeria participating in protection of forests in Nigeria is divided into 3 objectives:

 The objective of this research is to increase knowledge on inventory of lepidopteran species in Nigeria.
 The species inventory will make it possible to identify and perhaps discover new species.

 The butterflies monitoring will compare diversity between two forests with different microclimates, establish a reference of populations in these sites and monitor the impact of climate change over the long term.

 - Objective 3 : Conservation action

 The nectariferous plants favored by butterflies will be identified.
 This knowledge would help organizations whose objective is the conservation of species and raising public awareness of the protection of these species.